 While a Reference 3000 may work with other power sources, we cannot guarantee it will work to its full specifications.
-If you have to use the Reference 3000 with a different supply, make sure that the supply is regulated, has an output between 22 and 26 volts, and supplies at least 5 amps of load current.
-Inrush current drawn by the Reference 3000 at "power on" has been known to cause improper operation of an external power supply, even though the supply is rated for more than 5 amps of output current.
+If you have to use the Reference 3000 with a different supply, make sure that the supply is regulated, has an output between 22 and 26 V and supplies at least 5 A of load current.
+Inrush current drawn by the Reference 3000 at "power on" has been known to cause improper operation of an external power supply, even though the supply is rated for more than 5 A of output current.

-Power input voltages less than 20 volts or greater than 32 volts can damage the Reference 3000's DC-DC power supply.
+Caution: Power input voltages less than 20 V or greater than 32 V can damage the Reference 3000's DC-DC power supply.